 Discover Why More People Prefer Shopify Over BigCommerce

-Whenever you think of ecommerce, both Shopify and BigCommerce are probably among the first several big names that come to mind.
-No wonder, because they are two of the most popular and top-preferred ecommerce platforms in the world.
+Whenever you think of ecommerce, Shopify and BigCommerce are probably among the first big names that come to mind.
+No wonder because they are two of the world’s most popular and top-preferred ecommerce platforms.

-Read on to find out which ecommerce solution fares better in this BigCommerce vs. Shopify battle.
+Read on to discover which ecommerce solution fares better in this BigCommerce vs. Shopify battle.